 Where To Shop

-Hall Bazaar: It is the main shopping market in the city.
+Hall Bazaar: It is the main shopping place in amritsar.
 Dotted by a number of shops and restaurants, the market has a lot to offer.
 Traditional clothes with phulkari work, jewelry and handicrafts are sold in this market.

 Old City Bazaar: From traditional Indian wear to the famous Punjabi jootis, the Old City Bazaar represents the essence of Punjabi craftsmanship.
 The narrow lanes of the market are lined with old havelis and structures making for a unique shopping experience.